 Homecoming season 2 is a perfect example of why you shouldn’t rush a story, especially its ending.
-And, yes, this will contain spoilers.

 I was hoping to include season 2 of Homecoming in the next issue of my, admittedly, neglected Write A Great Opener series.
 Instead I’m writing this.

 Homecoming is an Amazon Prime original series, adapted from a podcast of the same name.
 The first season stars Julia Roberts as she unravels her mystery past.
 Roberts’s character, Heidi Bergman, was once a councillor at a mysterious facility called Homecoming, where soldiers are sent to be rehabilitated into civilian life.
 Four years later, she is a waitress with no idea what Homecoming is and no memory of her close friendship with her client, Walter Cruz.